Ducks send slumping Caps to 4th straight loss, 5-2

 Alex Ovechkin failed to score a goal in his 10th straight game.
 That's the longest drought of his 12-season, 907-game NHL career.

+''We just haven't quite adjusted to everyone else playing playoff hockey quite yet,'' Holtby said. ''That's something we know.
+We realize in our room that we're going to have to adjust and step up.
+We're just a little bit behind as a group, and that's something we know we're capable of fixing in here, stepping up, ramping it up.
+I think it's a good eye-opener, a good wakeup call that this is a playoff run now.''

-Washington defenseman Kevin Shattenkirk served the first game of his two-game suspension for charging Los Angeles' Kevin Gravel on Saturday night.
+Washington was without defenseman Kevin Shattenkirk, who served the first game of his two-game suspension for charging Los Angeles' Kevin Gravel on Saturday night.
 Nate Schmidt played for just the second time since the Caps acquired Shattenkirk from St. Louis last month.

 After a scoreless first period, Perry collected a turnover by Lars Eller and beat Holtby for his 13th goal.
 The 2011 NHL MVP scored again 4 1/2 minutes later, artfully tipping Kesler's shot.

 Rakell put the Ducks up 3-0 just 28 seconds later, beating Holtby for his seventh goal in eight games.
-The 23-year-old Swede is on the brink of the Ducks' first 30-goal season since 2012 by anyone other than Perry or Ryan Getzlaf.

 Rakell even has two more goals than Ovechkin, the NHL's six-time Richard Trophy winner and its top goal-scorer in each of the past four seasons.

-Rakell has played 10 fewer games than the Capitals' Russian superstar, who hasn't scored an even-strength goal in 18 games - another career worst in addition to his 10-game overall goal drought.
+Rakell has played 10 fewer games than the Capitals' Russian superstar, who hasn't scored an even-strength goal in 18 games - another career worst.
 Ovechkin had nine-game goal droughts in late 2008 and late 2010, but had never gone 10 games without a goal.

-Before the game, the Ducks celebrated the 2007 champions with a gathering of the players who raised California's first Stanley Cup, including captain Scott Niedermayer, Chris Pronger and Teemu Selanne.
-Along with Getzlaf and Perry, Carlyle returned this season as Anaheim's coach.
+''Ovi is skating,'' Washington coach Barry Trotz said. ''There will be a lot made of him not scoring lately, but he's skating and maybe playing better than he has in long stretches where he was scoring this year.
+He's pretty dangerous.''

 NOTES: Carlyle earned his 400th career victory, becoming the 36th NHL coach to hit the mark. ...
+Kesler secured his ninth 20-goal season in the last 10 years, including all three of his seasons with the Ducks. ...
 Anaheim C Antoine Vermette returned from his 10-game suspension for slashing a linesman last month in Minnesota. ...
 Bernier got the start for Anaheim after John Gibson was ruled out shortly before game time with a lower-body injury.
-Gibson returned from a six-game injury absence Friday in St. Louis. ...
-Chris Kunitz, Francois Beauchemin and Shawn Thornton are playing elsewhere in the NHL after winning the 2007 title in Anaheim, but they made video appearances during the anniversary festivities.
+Gibson returned from a six-game injury absence Friday in St. Louis.

 UP NEXT